rmello4d/TheSustainableDeveloper/brainandmind.md

 To give an opposite example, could we tell the last time we ordered a signal to our adrenal glands to produce more cortisone?
 No, such a thing is not our decision or susceptible to control, therefore not in our definition of the mind.

-This simple and organic idea of the mind opens a wonderful environment to work with.
+This  distinction between brain and mind is a first step to understand how energy consumption affects the brain.

 Lets now explore 3 essential elements of our minds that impact energy consumption.

 First is 'language', the energy eater.

 Let's understand how language works.

 <br />
 <br />